Sunday, August 28, 2011

 CATS AND KITTENS!

 It ain’t easy for a novice to decide.
 In addition to our time honored variants, the SCT, the MCT, and the MNT, the SNT has made a comeback, and some more exotic variants, KCTs and similar, are available, too.
-What in Sam Hill do all these pea-picking letters mean?
+What in Sam Hill do all these letters mean?
 Stay tuned and all shall be revealed, muchachos.
 Below are my thoughts on the different CATs, which I hope will make choosing one easier, assuming any catadioptric telescope is a good choice for your viewing habits and purse.

 Schmidt Cassegrain Telescopes (SCTs)

-When it comes to SCTs, it used to be easy: you decided whether to buy a Meade or a Celestron and you decided how much aperture you could afford and handle.
+When it comes to SCTs, it used to be easy: you decided whether to buy a Meade or a Celestron, and you decided how much aperture you could afford and handle.
 There’ve been a few non M or C alternatives over the years, but none has made much headway.
 The Criterion/Bausch and Lomb SCTs were one, but they weren’t so hot and everybody (almost) knew it.
 Takahashi and Lichtenecker made SCTs, too, but only a few and for high prices.
-Today it is again M&C only, but there’s now more to it than just deciding “Which is better, pardner, the Meade or the Celestron?”
+Today it is again M&C only, but there’s now more to it than just deciding “Which is better, the Meade or the Celestron?”

 The ACF was something of a breakthrough.
 The design wasn’t new and didn’t originate with Meade, but the ACFs improved on the SCT they had been selling for nearly 30 years.
 These f/10 telescopes do that with a differently figured secondary.
 While Meade says it is a hyperbola, the optics gurus I’ve talked to say it is a parabola.

 Whatever it is, the effect is to reduce one of the two ills Schmidt Cassegrains are heir to.
 The stars at the edge of an SCT’s field are not perfect.
-They are not perfectly round and are a little bloated.
+They are not quite round and are a little bloated.
 In part, this is due to field curvature, but it is also because of coma, the same edge-of-field blurring effect that plagues Newtonians.
 The ACF still suffers from field curvature, but its optical design cleans up the coma and makes field edge stars look much better.

 Celestron didn’t respond to Meade’s challenge immediately, but when they did, their new f/10 SCT, the Edge HD, kicked it up a notch.
 Not only does Celestron’s design, which differs from their other scopes in the presence a two-element corrector in the telescope’s baffle tube, reduce coma, it also flattens the field.
 I spend most of my time looking at the field center, not the edge, but I gotta admit the stars in an HD look real sweet all across the field.